 Restricted Stock Units.
-Restricted stock units represent the right to receive shares of our common stock at a specified date in the future, subject to forfeiture of such right.
-If the restricted stock units have not been forfeited, then on the date specified in the award agreement, we must deliver to the holder of the restricted stock units, unrestricted shares of our common stock, which will be freely transferable.
-Restricted stock units are a variable component of compensation also designed to retain key employees when deemed appropriate.
+RSUs represent the right to receive shares of our common stock at a specified date in the future, subject to forfeiture of such right.
+If the RSUs have not been forfeited, then on the date specified in the award agreement, we must deliver to the holder of the RSUs, unrestricted shares of our common stock, which will be freely transferable.
+RSUs are a variable component of compensation also designed to retain key employees when deemed appropriate.